Alexdesaint/Alexdesaint.github.io/content/_index.md

   text:
   - Experienced in designing applications with low latency and high reliability requirements.
   - I have a methodic approach and always abstract problems into a model (state machine, grafcet, block diagram...).
-  - Competent with asynchrounous programming, parallel computing, networking and would be interested in learning GPU-accelerated computing.
+  - Competent with asynchronous programming, parallel computing, networking and would be interested in learning GPU-accelerated computing.
 - tag: C++
   text:
   - >-
-    My most proficient programming language.
+    The programming language in which I am most proficient with C++17 standard, boost and the LLVM ecosystem.
-    Often coupled with higher level language like Python, Go or Javascript.
+    I am often complementing non low latency parts with higher level languages like Python, Go or Javascript.
 - tag: Linux
   text:
   - Daily Linux user, it's my working environment.
 - tag: 3D Graphics
   text:
   - Working on my engine, good understanding of *OpenGL* or *Unity*.
-  github: alexdesaint/BlobEngine
+  # github: alexdesaint/BlobEngine
 - tag: Project Management
   text:
   - I manage projects through all different stages, from requirement to release, support and handover.
-  - Team player, I enjoy popularizing the technical parts and collaboration with specialist of different fields.
+  - Team player, I enjoy popularizing the technical parts and collaborating with specialist in different fields.
 - tag: About me
   text:
+  - >-
-  - I did my hight school in Cambodia and my studies in Toulouse.
-I like to take pictures, skiing and having a beers for the after work.
+    I attended high school in Cambodia and university in Toulouse.
+    I like taking pictures, skiing and having a beer after work.
   - Native French, fluent in English.
 ---